 Hajj (Arabic: حج ) is a holy pilgrimage to Mecca that is obligatory for all Muslims who can afford to go.
-The 3rd chapter of the Quran, Surah Ale-Imran makes Hajj mandatory.
+In the 3rd chapter of the Quran, Surah Ale-Imran makes Hajj mandatory.
 During this pilgrimage, Muslims try to get closer to God.
 The Hajj is performed in the last month of the Islamic calendar, Dhul-Hijjah.
 All Muslims who can afford to go on the Hajj are required to do so at least once in their life.
 The purpose includes worshiping God and interact with Muslims who congregate for the Hajj from all around the world (Quran, 2:26-27).

-Top Tweets for Hajj -Updated
+Top Tweets for Hajj -

 Hajj Top Events and Things to Do